surgiie/artisan-arbitrary-options/README.md

 }
 ```

+### Option Types

+Like normal signature options, options can be of type `string`, `array`, `bool` (true) depending on count/repitition of the option in the command line.

+When option is passed multiple times, it will be converted to an array.
+When no value is passed, it will be converted to a boolean, otherwise the value will be a string.

 ## Things To Consider:

 In order to allow arbitrary options, this does make your command lose it's validation for "unknown options".
 If this is a problem, its encouraged that you validate anything you're not expecting in your command's `handle` method.